 AmeriCorps Program Readiness Resources

 There are many systems that an AmeriCorps grantee would need to develop in order to manage a high quality program that is in compliance with grant requirements.
 The CV AmeriCorps Program Readiness Checklist identifies elements of readiness for AmeriCorps program implementation and member management.
 Below are 10 key program development systems/materials that all programs must have in place prior to implementing a CaliforniaVolunteers-funded AmeriCorps program.
-The first 9 items are required items included on the AmeriCorps Program Readiness Checklist.
 The resources listed are provided for training purposes and are offered as supports as you design or update materials for your particular program.
 As you are tailoring your own materials, please be sure to consult the AmeriCorps Program Readiness Checklist, the AmeriCorps regulations, and the latest terms and conditions.
 Check in with your CV Program Officer if you have any questions on any of this.

 Click on the following checklist items to navigate to the resources available on this page.